DannyBen/opcode/README.md

 Opcode lets you define a simple configuration file in any directory.
 This file includes shortcuts to other commands.

-For a similar project, but for globally accessible aliases, see [alf][alf]
+For a similar project, but for globally accessible aliases, see [alf][alf].

 Install
 --------------------------------------------------